 Lectures and hands-on computer tutorials will take place in room number 3.103 in Mathematikon.
-The lectures/tutorials will take place once a week, on Tuesdays, 2.30-4 pm (2 SWS).
+The lectures/tutorials will take place once a week, on Thursdays, 2.30-4 pm (2 SWS).
+The first lecture will be on October 17th.